Renault Fluence Z.E.: Specifications

 The lithium-ion battery had a capacity of 22 kWh and weighed 250 kg.
 For the 2018 model year, the Korean Samsung version received an upgrade to 36 kWh.

 The Fluence Z.E. is 13 cm longer than the internal combustion model to accommodate the battery behind the rear seats.
 The planned Renault battery plant near Paris that was to supply batteries for the vehicle was delayed due to technical constraints.
-Instead, obtained batteries from LG Chem of South Korea.
+Instead, Renault obtained batteries from LG Chem of South Korea.